vanderstel/pop-corpus/README.md

 This is almost identical to the format that is used in the *Rolling Stone Corpus* (<a href="http://rockcorpus.midside.com/melodic_transcriptions.html">click here for an overview</a>), with one exception: in the *Rolling Stone Corpus*, both continuations and rests are encoded with periods (`.`), but the present corpus differentiates continuations with a tilde (`~`).

+Melismas are encoded with parentheses around the notes of the melisma.
+This follows a convention established in an <a href="http://rockcorpus.midside.com/lyrics_stress.html" target="_blank">extension</a> of the original *Rolling Stone* format.

 ___